Cute Succulent And Plant Doodles For Your Bullet Journal

 As you can see, the doodles from this tracker are also inspired by Kim’s tutorials we have in this post.

-One more page that is great to manage your physical and mental health.
+One more page that is great for managing your physical and mental health.

-Sleep trackers might take a white to set up but are very helpful when you’re struggling with getting good sleep.
+Sleep trackers might take a while to set up but they are very helpful when you’re struggling with getting good sleep.

 I found this page and had to include it in this lineup.

 The green of succulents fits so well with kraft paper.